-- (a) for a person licensed under the Tow Truck Act 1973 to tow motor vehicles-the place used by the licensee as a holding yard for the storage of- - (i) a motor vehicle towed under the licence; and - (ii) any moveable property found in the motor vehicle; or - (b) for a person exempted under a regulation under the Tow Truck Act 1973 from holding a licence under that

-Act-the place used by the person as a holding yard for the storage of-

-- (i) a motor vehicle towed by the person; and - (ii) any moveable property found in the motor vehicle; or - (c) otherwise- - (i) a yard at a police establishment; or - (ii) a place the commissioner decides is to be a holding yard.

-Hospital and Health Service means a Hospital and Health Service established under the Hospital and Health Boards Act 2011, section 17.

-HVNL(Q) compliance means checking whether a vehicle complies, or a person is complying, with the Heavy Vehicle National Law (Queensland).

-HVNL(Q) enforcement means enforcing the Heavy Vehicle National Law (Queensland).

-identifying particulars, of a person, means any of the following-

-- (a) palm prints;
+(a) for a person licensed under the Tow Truck Act 1973 to tow motor vehicles-the place used by the licensee as a holding yard for the storage of- (i) a motor vehicle towed under the licence ; and (ii) any moveable property found in the mo or tor vehicle; (b) for a person exempted under a regulation under the Tow Truck Act 1973 from holding a licence under that Act-the place used by the person as a holding yard for the storage of- (i) a motor vehicle towed by the person; an nd (ii) any moveable property found in the mo or tor vehicle; (c) ) otherwise- (i) a yard at a police establishment; or (ii) a place the commissioner decides is to by yard. e a holding Serv ital and Health Service means a Hospital ce established under the Hospital and Health section 17. com L(Q) compliance means checking whether lies, or a person is complying, with the Hea nal Law (Queensland).
+L(Q) enforcement means enforcing the Hean nal Law (Queensland). vy Vehicle ifying particulars , of a person, means a ving- any of the (a) palm prints; (b) fingerprints;

-- (b) fingerprints;

 - (c) handwriting;

 - (d) voiceprints;

 - (e) footprints;

-- (f) a photograph of the person's identifying features;

-Examples for paragraph (f)-

-- 1 photographs of scars or tattoos

-- 2 photographs of the person

-- (g) a measurement of any part of the person's body, other than the person's genital or anal area, buttocks or, for a female, breasts.
+- (f) a photograph of the person's identifying features; Examples for paragraph (f)- - 1 photographs of scars or tattoos - 2 photographs of the person - (g) a measurement of any part of the person's body, other than the person's genital or anal area, buttocks or, for a female, breasts.